 As promised, let’s talk about the moving-coil dynamic mic and the ribbon dynamic mic.

 The moving-coil dynamic microphone has a non-conductive diaphragm membrane.
-However, attached to this diaphragm is a conductive coil (typically copper) that sits within a cylindrical slot in a magnetic structure.
+However, this diaphragm has an attached conductive coil (typically copper) that sits within a cylindrical slot in a magnetic structure.

-A simple digram of the moving-coil mic transducer is shown below:
+A simple diagram of the moving-coil mic transducer is shown below: